abdulmoizshaikh/abdulmoizshaikh/README.md

 <!-- ![GitHub followers](https://img.shields.io/github/followers/abdulmoizshaikh?style=social) -->
 ### Hi 👋, I'm a Moiz

-A dedicated and passionate Web and Mobile App Developer with over 5 years of experience, specializing in JavaScript, and continuously eager to learn and adopt new technologies.
+A dedicated and passionate Software Engineer with around 6 years of experience, specializing in JavaScript, and continuously eager to learn and adopt new technologies.

 - 🌱 I’m currently learning **Python, Cypress**